Canonical Noise Distributions and Private Hypothesis Tests: Canonical noise distributions

 \subsection{Canonical noise for \texorpdfstring{$(\ep,\de)$}{TEXT}-DP}

-What we have developed in this section is a constructive and general method of generating canonical noise distributions for $f$-DP.
+So far, we have developed a constructive and general method of generating canonical noise distributions for $f$-DP.
 In the special case of $(\ep,\de)$-DP, the CND $F_f$ is equal to the cdf of the Tulap distribution, proposed in \citet{awan2018differentially}, which is an extension of the Staircase mechanism \citep{geng2015optimal} from $(\ep,0)$-DP to $(\ep,\de)$-DP.

 \begin{restatable}{cor}{cortulap} The distribution $\mathrm{Tulap}(0,b,q)$, where $b=\exp(-\ep)$ and $q = \frac{2\de b}{1-b+2\de b}$ is a CND for $f_{\ep,\de}$-DP, which agrees with the construction of Definition \ref{def:CNDsynthetic}. \end{restatable} \begin{proof}[Proof sketch.]
 The cdf of $\mathrm{Tulap}(0,b,q)$ is defined in the full proof.
 From the definition, it is easy to verify that the cdf of a Tulap random variable agrees with $F_f$ on $[-1/2,1/2]$.
 By \citet[Lemma 2.8]{awan2020differentially}, the Tulap cdf also satisfies the recurrence relation of Definition \ref{def:CNDsynthetic}. \end{proof}